dividebysandwich/tesla_dashboard_backend/README.md

 screen -dmS teslafetcher python3 tesla_fetch.py
 ```

-NOTE: You may need to install my branch of tesla_api until the author merges in my changes.
-See https://github.com/josefjahn/tesla_api for details.
-If you do the pip3 install, you can just manually add my changes in ```/usr/local/lib/python3.5/dist-packages/tesla_api/vehicle.py```

 If you want to visualize the data, use kibana, grafana, or something similar.
 Grafana has better map support.
 To get a map that shows a heatmap of the recent locations, make sure you use the "top hit" aggregation because that lets you sort by timestamp and show only the most recent ones, matching your current time interval settings.
 So if you want just a dot with the current position, set the time selection to the last minute and that should do the trick.
 Or set it to a larger timespan and enjoy the lovely heatmap.